Srprajapat/Quiz-Generator/README.md

 ```
 quiz-generator/
+├── .env              # Optional: Stores API key for local dev (not committed to Git)
-├── .env              # Stores your API key (not committed to Git)
+├── secrets.toml      # Stores your API key for local development (not committed to Git)
-├── app.py            # The main Streamlit application script
+├── main.py           # The main Streamlit application script
-└── requirements.txt  # Lists the Python dependencies
+├── requirements.txt  # Lists the Python dependencies
+└── README.md         # This file
 ```

 -----